gtzilla/fastFrag/README.md

 Nope, you only need [fastFrag.js](http://github.com/gregory80/fastFrag/blob/master/js/fastFrag.js) or [fastFrag.min.js](http://github.com/gregory80/fastFrag/blob/master/js/fastFrag.min.js) to use fastFrag.
 That's it.

-The remaining portion of the project comprises samples, tests, a markdown extension, Textmate snippets, jQuery plugin sample, and finally, app engine code for converting HTML to fastFrag JSON, use it [here](http://json.fastfrag.org).
+The remaining portion of the has been moved to fastFrag-utils and comprises samples, tests, a markdown extension, Textmate snippets, jQuery plugin sample, and finally, app engine code for converting HTML to fastFrag JSON, use it [here](http://json.fastfrag.org).

 Usage
 -----